Search results for

 Kaitlyn Cimino / Android Authority

 Fortunately, the device records a ton of key stats worth checking.
 Like the original, the ScanWatch 2 tracks steps, distance, calories, workouts, heart rate, and blood oxygen.
 As mentioned, it also offers on-demand SpO2 readings as well as on-demand ECG recordings with FDA-approved atrial fibrillation detection.
-The latter makes the watch a particularly strong contender for shoppers antsy to keep tabs on their heart health and thanks to its timeless look, it’s a great pick for senior users who may be reluctant to wear a modern smartwatch.
+The latter makes the watch a particularly strong contender for shoppers antsy to keep tabs on their heart health.
+Thanks to its timeless look, it’s a great pick for senior users who may be reluctant to wear a modern smartwatch.

-The device is also a detailed sleep tracker, measuring sleep stages, duration, interruptions, and regularity.
+As mentioned, the device is also a detailed sleep tracker, measuring sleep stages, duration, interruptions, and regularity.
 I found these sleep stats comparable to my Oura Ring 3; however, occasionally, the watch overestimates my sleep, counting time in bed as time asleep.
 (Granted, I should have been sleeping rather than reading until all hours of the night.)
 Unlike the original model, the 2’s PPG sensor now measures your respiratory rate.

 A user checks their temperature variations on their Withings ScanWatch 2.